diegows/diegows.github.io/about.md

 ---

 I'm from Buenos Aires, Argentina.
-Founding partner of [Flugel](https://flugel.it), I love solving any kind of problemas, specially technical ones.
+Founding partner of [Flugel](https://flugel.it), I love solving any kind of problems, specially technical ones.
 My IT career started 20+ years ago, working as Linux Specialist.
 I embrace open source since high school, and I have an special interest for Operating Systems and hardware architecture (logical, not physical).